cwendorf/Sourcebook/CREATE/annotated-output/README.md

-## jamovi: Annotated Ouput
+## CREATE: Annotated Ouput

 ### Abstract

-This chapter is intended to facilitate the connection between standard introductory statistics concepts and their implementation in jamovi.
-It shows the output from various types of analyses, describes how to interpret the output, and shows the link between hand calculation formulas and jamovi output.
+This chapter is intended to facilitate the connection between standard introductory statistics concepts and their implementation in CREATE.
+It shows the output from various types of analyses, describes how to interpret the output, and shows the link between hand calculation formulas and CREATE output.
 Results derive from the examples in the previous chapter of this project.

 ### Table of Contents